If you want to sell in the current market, you should definitely possess a must-have quality – a nimble and flexible sales management approach.

 In the end, it can cumulate into a lack of motivation and employee mistrust.

 This bias could be overcome through following strict accountability concerning your employee contributions.
-You can also evaluate the spike in contributions or decrease in contributions.
+You can also evaluate the spike in contributions or a decrease in contributions.

 In these cases, it may end-up being stacked against your company.

-5. Paradox of Choice against Effective Decision Making
+6. The paradox of Choice against Effective Decision Making

 When having to consider too many options, you can practically overload your cognitive power.
 In this situation, one’s cognitive capability gets practically overwhelmed.
-Further, the person ends-up being inconclusive or taking the wrong decision.
+Further, the person ends up being inconclusive or taking the wrong decision.

 Now, let’s see how it affects the sales people.